nikhilvirdi/Design-Develop-and-Operate/DevOps/Containerization/Docker.md

 When the shell exits, the container stops but still exists unless explicitly removed.

 ---
+## So Why Docker ?

+### Eliminates "works on my machine" — container packages app + runtime + dependencies

+Docker packages the application together with its dependencies, libraries, configuration files, and runtime environment inside a container.
+This ensures the application behaves the same way on every system regardless of the host machine configuration.

+### Same image runs in dev, CI, staging, production — no environment drift

+Docker uses the same container image across all environments including development, testing, CI/CD pipelines, staging, and production.
+Since the exact same environment is used everywhere, configuration mismatches and environment drift are eliminated.

+### Containers are isolated — no dependency conflicts between services

+Each container runs in an isolated environment with its own dependencies and configurations.
+Different services can use different runtime versions or libraries without interfering with each other, preventing dependency conflicts.

+---

-### Underlying Technology
+## Underlying Technology

-Docker is written in the Go programming language and uses several Linux kernel features to implement containers.
+Docker is written in the Go programming language and uses several Linux kernel features to implement containers efficiently.
+Instead of creating full Virtual Machines, Docker relies on operating-system-level virtualization to provide lightweight isolated environments.

+### Linux Namespaces

-One of the most important technologies used is Linux Namespaces.
-Namespaces provide isolation by separating different system resources for each container.
+Linux Namespaces are one of the core technologies behind Docker containers.
+Namespaces provide isolation by separating system resources for each container, making containers behave like independent systems even though they share the same host operating system kernel.

 Docker creates separate namespaces for: